-The Cardinal School District serves its nearly 1,100 students from Middlefield, Huntsburg, and Parkman in four school buildings: Cardinal High School, Cardinal Middle School, Cardinal Intermediate School, and A.J.
+The Cardinal School District serves its nearly 1,200 students from Middlefield, Huntsburg, and Parkman in three school buildings: Cardinal High School, Cardinal Middle School, and A.J.
 Jordak Elementary School.
 All teachers are Highly Qualified and properly certified according to the state standards of Ohio.
 Every member of the staff works hard to provide a quality education for our students thus allowing several of our buildings to receive consistent, Excellent Ratings from the state on the annual report card.
 All Cardinal schools are designed to meet the unique needs of students in an atmosphere that respects differences in learning style, interest, and personal development.

 There are many exciting and innovative plans in place for the Cardinal school district including: enhanced classroom technology, website upgrades, and improved class offerings.
 Couple these enhancements with our all day, every day Kindergarten classes, bussing for high school students, and the reintroduction of band, music, and choir and it’s clear, positive transformation is already underway in Cardinal schools.
-We have 650 chromebooks district wide and starting with the 2015-16 school year, the high school will feature a 1:1 iPad rollout program, where every student will have an iPad for classroom learning.
+We have 780 chromebooks district wide and the high school has a 1:1 iPad rollout program, where every student in grades 9-12 utilizes an iPad for classroom learning.
 These improvements will only increase the value of a Cardinal Local Schools diploma while continuing to set our school, students, and staff apart in the years to come!
 What’s inside?
 Huskie Pride!

 CMS houses the school district’s 5th, 6th, 7th, and 8th, grade students and averages an enrollment of 390 students.
 CMS is a comprehensive model middle school program focusing on college and career readiness.
 Beginning in seventh grade, students are able to begin an Advanced Pathway route of study to prepare for College Prep classes in high school.
 Students in every classroom have access to iPads thanks to monies received through the Straight A Grant.
 In addition, CMS students also have access to a green room, iPad (for recording), and video editing software used to record school-wide announcements and projects.